jaketay/docs/app/installation/Installing_Jirafe_for_hybris.md

 # media.apparel-uk.http=
 ```

-IMPORTANT NOTE:  In the development stages, we recommend that you test locally and verify data is correctly being written to the jirafedata table on the hybris server.
+IMPORTANT NOTE:  In the development stages, we recommend that you test locally and verify data is correctly being written to the data staging table on the hybris server.

 ##Activating Cron Jobs
 Once you have installed Jirafe and are ready to start sending us data, there are four cron jobs to activate in the hybris Merchant Cockpit: